-Each Portfolio's actual voting records relating to portfolio securities during the most recent 12-month period ended June 30 is available without charge, upon request by calling toll-free at 1-800-930-3828 or by accessing the SEC's website at www.sec.gov.
-In addition, a copy of the Adviser's proxy voting policies and procedures are also available on the Funds' website at www.kineticsfunds.com or by calling toll-free at 1-800-930-3828 and will be sent within three business days of receipt of a request.
+The Portfolios' actual voting records relating to portfolio securities during the most recent 12-month period ended June 30 is available without charge, upon request by calling toll-free at 1-800-930-3828 or by accessing the SEC's website at www.sec.gov.
+In addition, a copy of the Trust's proxy voting policies and procedures are also available by calling toll-free at 1-800-930-3828 and will be sent within three business days of receipt of a request.